 be governed by all provisions of the WESTOP Bylaws, and

-Submit all operational budgets to the WESTOP Board of Directors for approval.
+submit all operational budgets to the WESTOP Board of Directors for approval.

 Section 4.
 Quorum.
-Each committee shall meet as often as necessary to perform its duties at such times and places as directed by the President or by the Chapter.
-A majority of the members of a committee shall constitute a quorum of such committee.
+Executive Officers of CHAPTER shall meet as often as necessary to perform its duties at such times and places as directed by the CHAPTER President or by the Chapter.
+One half of the executive officers shall constitute a quorum of such committee.

 ARTICLE IV:

-Officers
+Executive Officers

 Section 1.
 Executive Officers.
-Officers shall be a President, a President-Elect , a Secretary, a Treasurer, and a Parliamentarian.
+Officers shall be a President, a President-Elect, a Secretary, a Treasurer, and a Parliamentarian.
 These five (5) positions will comprise the Executive Committee of the CHAPTER.